Organic Fertilizer contains:

 -NPK 6,5,5

-There 3 macronutrients that are essential for plant health, growth and development.
-These include nitrogen, phosphorus, and potassium.
+Nutrients are essential for plant health, growth and development.
+The 3 essential macronutrients for plant life include nitrogen, phosphorus, and potassium.
 They are represented by the letters “NPK.”
-The numbers “6,5,5” shown above represent the amount of these nutrients present in the fertilizer we use.
+The numbers “6,5,5” shown above represent the amount of each of these 3 nutrients in the fertilizer we use.

 N-Nitrogen